vlang/vlang-blog/content/blog/setting-up-github-actions-for-v.md

 Finally, we run the unit tests (if any) to make sure that we have not regressed.
 This will be shown by failing tests.
 V's built-in testing framework can be used for this.
 It's as simple as running the command `v test .` which runs all the unit tests in the project.
-For an detailed account on writing unit tests in V, please refer to the
+For a detailed account on writing unit tests in V, please refer to the
 [previous article](/elevate-your-v-project-with-unit-tests/).